skenderidis/gtm-parsing/README.md

 This repo provides an alternative way to get similar details by parsing the bigip_gtm.conf file.

-## Option A - Downloading bigip_gtm.conf snd parsing it locally
+## Option A - Downloading bigip_gtm.conf and parsing it locally

 In this option we are using the server used for the automation pipeline to connect via scp (Secure Copy Protocol) that will connect to F5 and download the BigIP GTM configuration file.
 Once the file is downloaded, it will run a Python script against it and extract the required information.